 - Pay attention to vehicle traffic and other users of the pathway.

 - Check with park staff to know when to avoid high volumes of traffic and trail users.

 - Slow down at intersections.
 Make eye contact with other drivers before crossing the intersection.

-A copy of the National Park Service’s new e-bike policy is available.
+A copy of the National Park Service’s e-bike policy (PDF) is available online.

 Frequently Asked Questions